 We are part of one of the fastest growing business trends.
-The "Paint & Sip" industry has stormed America and we are one of the first and certainly the biggest in the UK.
-Our goal is to become a household name and be the ‘go to’ company for a fun night out, a creative date night, children’s party, fundraiser or company team-building event.
+The 'Paint & Sip' industry has stormed America and Brush Party have blazed a trail in the UK market.
+Our goal is to become a household name and be the ‘go to’ company for a fun night out, a creative date night, children’s party, fundraiser, or company team-building event.

 Our Head Office Team is dedicated to supporting you and your franchise.
 You can rely on us to assist you at every step of your journey.
 We are fully focused on ensuring your continued success and helping you with all of your business needs, not just at the start, but throughout your journey.